Vagdevikurra/Vagdevikurra/README.md

 # ============================================================
-# COMPLETE, HARDENED SCRIPT (CDH-safe)
+# COMPLETE, HARDENED SCRIPT (CDH-safe + overwrite-safe)
-# Wealth rows unchanged + InvestPath appended as separate slice
-# - No SQL CTE joins (prevents implicit cartesian)
-# - Auto-detects column-name variants
-# - Avoids Spark SQL binder errors by using DataFrame API for validation
+# Writes to TEMP table first, then swaps into final name
 # ============================================================

-from pyspark.sql import SparkSession, functions as F, types as T
+from pyspark.sql import SparkSession, functions as F, types as T import time

 # ------------------------------------------------------------
 # 0) Spark / Hive